pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/extension-features.md

 ### Delegate Widget

-Controls whether the [delegate widget](/flexible-approvals/widgets/delegate-widget.md) should be available to add to dashboards.
+Controls whether the [delegation widget](/flexible-approvals/widgets/delegation-widget.md) should be available to add to dashboards.

 **Available levels:**
 - Organization